temmyscope/router/readme.md

 E.g.
  url => /user/edit

- Processed into	=> UserController::class, 'edit' method
+ is Processed into	=> UserController::class, 'edit' method

 The usage of Router Class of this library looks something like this: